THIS GIVEAWAY IS NOW CLOSED. CONGRATS TO CAROLINA M. FOR WINNING A COPY OF VEGAN PLANET! THANK YOU ALL WHO PARTICIPATED.

 Okay.
 Are you ready for a sneak recipe into the revised and updated edition?

-I’ve got two words for you: Tiramisu Cheesecake.
+I’ve got three words for you: Vegan Tiramisu Cheesecake.

 This cheesecake is everything you would hope it to be and more.
 The combination of vegan cream cheese and silken tofu provide a similar taste to mascarpone cheese.
 Add the flavors of coffee, chocolate, and brandy and you will likely find yourself in dessert heaven.